 For this another excerpt from the Plant Life-cycle Model is used:

-(22) and (21) are being declared simultaneously and linked with an rdf:type rather than with a ClassificationOfIndividual template.
+(21) is being declared simultaneously and linked with an rdf:type rather than with a ClassificationOfIndividual template.
 The reason for that is that both are immutable "anchors" with information other than their typing, label, and effectivity dateTime.
 An rdf:type is much harder to delete than it is to deprecate a template, so inadvertent changes are as much as possible prevented.

-All information about Requirements Class CO_P-101 (21), as long as it has not been deprecated, is represented with templates that have that class in their signature.
+All information about Requirements Class CO-P-101-RC (21) is represented with templates that have that class in their signature.
 So why does (19) exist?
 Now we get to the heart of this topic.

 In general an Information Set, or a "view" if you like, is created for a specific purpose, such as input for a calculation, or in the above case the publication of a revision of the specification (20).
-So, the event of publishing a revision of the Specification shall trigger the formation of the applicable Information Set, and that set is attributed to a new instance of (19) that is also made an rdfs:subClassOf the ClassOfFunctionalObject (12) that is effective and not deprecated at that point in time.
+So, the event of publishing a revision of the Specification shall trigger the formation of the applicable Information Set, and that set is attributed to a new instance of (19) that is also made an rdfs:subClassOf the ClassOfFunctionalObject CO-P-101-FRC (12) that is effective (and thus not deprecated) at that point in time.

 For this we use one instance of the template RepresentationOfClassOfIndividualOnDocumentWithTemplateSet or RepresentationOfClassOfIndividualWithTemplateSet plus as many instances of the template InformationSetPicklist as there are template instances in the Information Set.
 NOTE - In this case (19) is in the signature of the first two template types.

-It is suggested to fetch all template instances in which the selected Object Of Interest is involved, and depending on the expected number of templates select an opt-in or an opt-out mode.
-Once such an EnumeratedSetOfClass has been populated it can easily be changed by deprecating the templates that are no longer required and/or adding templates.
+It is suggested to fetch, with a SPARQL query, all template instances in which the selected Object-Of-Interest is involved, where necessary combined with other criteria (e.g. being represented on a particular document).
+Depending on the expected number of templates then select an opt-in or an opt-out mode.